psf/black/docs/the_black_code_style/future_style.md

 When a binary operation between two collection displays is too long for one line and both operands fit on their own delimiter-split line, Black keeps optional parentheses around the expression so that the operands can be split symmetrically.
-This applies to every arithmetic and bitwise binary operator between collection displays.
+This applies to every arithmetic, bitwise, and symbolic comparison operator between collection displays.
 If either display needs an internal split, including when an active magic trailing comma forces it onto multiple lines, Black retains the existing formatting.

 ```python
 # Before